These balsamic marinated chicken drumsticks are an easy and delicious meal perfect for any day of the week.

 Healthy chicken drumstick recipes are often marinated in things like soy sauce or lemon juice, but for this recipe, the star of the show is balsamic vinegar.

 How To Make Marinated Chicken Drumsticks

 Step 1 is to prepare the chicken marinade.
-To do this, mix the balsamic vinegar, oil, garlic, oregano, onion powder, salt, and pepper.
+To do this, mix the balsamic vinegar, oil, garlic, oregano, salt, and pepper.
 Add the marinade to a gallon sized Ziploc bag, or a large mixing bowl.
 I like to use avocado oil because it’s a great source of healthy fat, and has a neutral flavor.
 Olive oil will work well too.